squesalman/edXassignment/README.md

-# edXassignment
+CS50’s Web Programming with Python and JavaScript

-This is repo for working assignments for all projects under edX
+This repo serves as the working directory for CS50W projects